JK82/shopping/README.md

 A simple shopping list application using React, Node, Express, Clerk (acount management), Supabase (database), MUI & deployed to Heroku

 Visit the deployed app [Here](https://shopping-veri.herokuapp.com/) - you will need to accept some cookies as Clerk is in dev mode for this project
+Check your spam folder for sign up email

 ## Running the project locally
 The project conatins a client and server folder, both aspects of the project run independently